EBIBioSamples/curami-v2/README.md

 * Having an attribute and values dictionary
 * Identify submitter, feedback about the errors, require changes ??
 * Can we identify metrics

+### Clustering
+We have 40,000 different attributes.
+With 40k attributes clustering become almost impossible.

+Dimensionality reduction is one popular technique to remove noisy (i.e. irrelevant) and redundant attributes (AKA features).
+Dimensionality reduction techniques can be categorized mainly into feature extraction and feature selection.
+In feature extraction approach, features are projected into a new space with lower dimensionality.
+Examples of feature extraction technique include Principle Component Analysis (PCA), Linear Discriminant Analysis (LDA), Singular Value Decomposition (SVD), to name a few.
+On the other hand, the feature selection approach aims to select a small subset of features that minimize redundancy and maximize relevance to the target (i.e. class label).
+Popular feature selection techniques include: Information Gain, Relief, Chi Squares, Fisher Score, and Lasso, to name a few

+source venv/bin/activate
+pip3 freeze > requirements.txt
+pip3 install -r requirements.txt
+python3 setup.py sdist